Porto-North-Portugal.com

 The best independent guide to north Portugal

-The Beira Alto region of North East Portugal.
-A guide to the Castelo Rodrigo, Trancoso and Almeida region.
+The Beira Alto region of North East Portugal: an independent travel guide for 2025

 Highlights of eastern Beira